 Linear parks are linkages within the park system that provide space for interesting and safe mobility connections to other parks and community destinations.
 They support active lifestyles and enable people to access parks and their amenities more easily.
-Linear parks may also accommodate green stormwater infrastructure as a secondary function.

 - a.
 Provide an attractive environment for the purpose of walking, wheeling and other passive forms of recreation. - b.
 Connect new and existing parks and open space, habitat corridors, commercial areas, institutional uses and community destinations. - c.
 Linear parks should not be provided where they are isolated from the rest of the park system in a neighbourhood. - d.
 Linear parks should not replace boulevard infrastructure such as multi-use pathways, sidewalks, utility and tree line assignments.